Microsoft succession speculation focuses on internal candidates

 'DARK HORSE' IN THE RUNNING?

-Nomura's Rick Sherlund labelled Mulally's withdrawal as "disappointing" in a research note, echoing the sentiment of some other investors and analysts.
+Nomura's Rick Sherlund labeled Mulally's withdrawal as "disappointing" in a research note, echoing the sentiment of some other investors and analysts.

 Sherlund said it was unclear who the board would turn to, saying he viewed Bates and Nadella as capable, but "more likely to take direction from Microsoft's board rather than redirect the board and take the company in a different direction as we prefer."